CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

    }
    ```

-3. **Initialize the Configuration**: Run `terraform init` to reinitialize your configuration with the updated provider version.
+3. **Initialize the Configuration:** Run `terraform init` to reinitialize your configuration with the updated provider version.

    ```bash
    terraform init